geoant1/UCL_renewLibraryBooks_noFines/README.md

 ## Cron
 This script can be put in cron or launchd to run daily or upon the reboot. **NB: cron will execute the script only at the specified time.** If your are on a laptop and not sure that it will always be turned on at that time, skip to the launchd section.
-Put the script into a crontab to execute periodically (e.g. once a week)

 * Create a crontab by typing
 ```
 EDITOR=nano crontab -e